MA/Postgraduate Diploma/Postgraduate Certificate

 Careers / Further study

-We are looking for highly motivated creative students from a range of art, media and design backgrounds.
+We are looking for highly motivated creative students from a range of backgrounds.
 Usually applicants will have an honours degree in the Visual Arts but those with other academic qualifications or professional experience are also encouraged to apply.

 All applications are carefully reviewed and suitable applicants are invited to attend an interview.
 You would be expected to show examples of recent and/or current practices as well as examples of written work.
 You should also be able to demonstrate a good knowledge of contemporary Fine Art practice.